The National AI Governance Playbook · Part V · Chapter 13

 The assessment is a cadence rather than an event.
 The first run feeds the design stage of Chapter 2: the gap list, ordered by chapter, is a workplan the design owner can accept or amend on the day it is produced.
 Subsequent runs read against the scorecard of Chapter 12.
 Twice a year is common, and the rhythm matches the periodic profile reviews organisations run under the NIST AI Risk Management Framework.
 The score that matters is the trend: questions that moved from gap to named document, and gaps opened at one run and closed by the next.

-A first run produces a snapshot, and a snapshot can flatter.
-A second run produces a direction, and a direction is harder to arrange, because every named document carries a date that can be checked.
-Subscribers receive the PDF edition of the playbook when it completes, and the four templates travel with it as fillable annexes.
+A first run produces a snapshot, and a second produces a direction because every named document carries a checkable date.
+Subscribers receive the PDF edition and five fillable templates when released, with later revisions dated by version.

 Common failure mode.
 The assessment as ceremony.
 Run once before a summit, scored generously, filed.
 The pattern is common because a first run is usually commissioned for an occasion, and an occasion rewards a good score.
 The protections are structural: the named-document rule leaves little room for generosity, a fixed cadence removes the occasion, and publication of the milestone trend (Chapter 12) makes a generous score visible at the second run, when the documents it claimed fail to appear.